 Does not require compilation, just transfer the Python script and run

-Encapsulates several execution methods
+Encapsulates several tools and execution methods

 Tested with GPGPU and MPI applications